Cannabis in Uganda

+The drug is locally referred to as njaga'or 'shada'.

 History

 In as early as 1902, the British banned the production of "opium" in Uganda, noting that opium "includes... also the preparation known as bhang, ganja, churus, and chandoo natron".
 A 1902 British ethnological work noted that cannabis was used in Uganda, only by men, and particularly smoked in a water pipe.
 Young men of fighting age were not allowed to smoke cannabis.

 Cultivation

 Although cannabis is grown all across the country, the total cultivated area, based on the 1998 International Narcotics Control Strategy Report, is less than 5000 ha.
 Locally known as bhang, it is believed to be the only drug grown in Uganda.
 Cultivation is most prevalent in eastern Uganda, especially in Bugiri, Busia, Iganga, Kayunga, Mayuge, and Mukono.
 Ugandan cannabis is mainly smuggled to neighbouring African countries like the Democratic Republic of Congo and Sudan.